 Glutamic acid may:

-Glutamic acid may be used to treat low blood sugar (hypoglycemia) in people with diabetes.
+Treat low blood sugar (hypoglycemia) in people with diabetes

-Amino acids (AAs) are available as individual AAs or in AA combinations.
-They also
+Amino acids (AAs) are available as single AAs or in AA combinations.
+They also come

-Note that by eating enough protein in your diet, you get all of the amino acids you
+By eating enough protein in your diet, you get all of the amino acids you need.

-There are no conditions that increase the nutritional needs for glutamic acid.
+There are no conditions that increase the need for glutamic acid.